Avanade/emtech-stretch-labs/docs/NextMind-setup.md

 `N.B.
 These scripts will be replaced as soon as a python 3 module is available for robot move functionality`

-To start the server on the stretch, ensure the correct libraries are installed according to 'requirements.txt'.
+To start the server on the stretch, ensure the correct libraries are installed according to `requirements.txt`.

 In a terminal on the app, make sure no other processes are running, and then run